KevinThielen/breakbuildgames/content/devlog/renderer/the_context/opengl.md

 +++
 title = "OpenGL"
-description = "Which OpenGL version to target and how" date = 2022-12-10 weight = 1
+description = "Which OpenGL version to target and how." date = 2022-12-02 weight = 1
 draft = false
 template="book.html"

 [taxonomies]
 categories = ["Devlog"]
-tags = ["GameDev", "OpenGL", "Context", "Renderer"] [extra] toc = true keywords = "Game Development, GameDev, OpenGL, Graphics Programming"
+tags = ["OpenGL", "Context", "Renderer"]
+[extra]
+toc = true
+keywords = "OpenGL"
 +++

 ## Why OpenGL
-OpenGL development has been mostly abandoned for Vulkan nowadays, so why would you still want to target OpenGL?
+OpenGL development has been mostly abandoned for Vulkan nowadays, so why would anyone still want to target OpenGL?

-For starters, it is widely supported and the drivers are matured.
-It's also way simpler than Vulkan, but also makes cross platform support way easier.
-It is possible to target Desktops, Webbrowsers and mobile devices with almost the same subset of OpenGL.
+For starters, it is widely supported, and the drivers are matured.
+It's also way simpler than Vulkan, but also makes cross-platform support way easier.
+It is possible to target Desktops, Web Browsers and mobile devices with almost the same subset.

 However, the goal of this context abstraction is to be graphics API agnostic anyway, so it is always possible to add another one and will even be required